• Skip to primary navigation

 She is not allowed to use makeup or wear jewelry, and should never try to attract attention to herself.

-Amish women are supposed to have a meek and quiet spirit, dress modestly, and support their husband.
+Amish women are supposed to have a meek and quiet spirit, dress modestly, and support their husbands.

 Submission to the Husband